dotnet/corefx/Documentation/coding-guidelines/breaking-changes.md

 * **Accepted with compat switch**.
-Depending on the estimated customer impact, we may decide to add a compat switch that allows consumers to bring back the old behavior if neessary.
+Depending on the estimated customer impact, we may decide to add a compat switch that allows consumers to bring back the old behavior if necessary.

 * **Accepted**.
-In some minor cases, we may decide to accept the change if the the benefit is large and the risk is super low or if the risk is moderate and quirking isn't viable.
+In some minor cases, we may decide to accept the change if the benefit is large and the risk is super low or if the risk is moderate and a compat switch isn't viable.

 * **Rejected**.
 If the risk is too high and/or the improvement too minor, we may decide not to accept the change proposal at all.
 We can help identify alternatives such as introducing a new API and obsoleting the old one.